webplatform/docs/css/properties/box-shadow/index.md

 |LiveURL=http://dabblet.com/gist/4739845
 }}{{Single Example
 |Language=CSS
 |Description=If the box has a nonzero ‘border-radius’, the shadow shape is rounded in the same way.
+(The ‘border-image’ does not affect the shape of the box-shadow.)
 |Code=article {
 /* box-shadow: left-offset top-offset blur color; */
    box-shadow: 0 0 10px rgba(0, 0, 0, 1);